swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 First off, here's the autocompleter in action.
 Make sure to try all the following

-* Typing control characters should not trigger new results in the menu
+* &mdash; Control characters should not trigger fetch for results
+* &mdash; Losing focus via outside click should close menu
-* Losing focus via clicking or via tabbing out should close menu and cancel any pending request.
+* &mdash; Losing focus by tabbing out of input field should close menu
-* Keyboard based selection works
+* &mdash; Keyboard based selection should work
-* Mouse based selection works
+* &mdash; Mouse based selection should work

 <div id="ac-ex0">
     <div class="ac-container">